 }

-.
+The code above defines a struct named Person with two fields: Name of type string and Age of type int.
 You can create an instance of a struct by using the struct type as a constructor.

 Anonymous structs are structs that do not have a name.
 They are useful when you need a temporary data structure without defining a separate type.
-You can create an anonymous struct by using the struct
+You can create an anonymous struct by using the struct keyword directly.

 Struct tags are annotations that can be added to struct fields.
 They are often used for serialization, validation, and other purposes.
 Tags are defined as a string literal following the field type.